Can you say, Woof! Woof!

 The Benefits of Cinnamon In Dogs

 Cinnamon is non-toxic to dogs.
-Just like in humans you want to use cinnamon as a spice and not give them tablespoons at a time.
+Just like in humans you want to use cinnamon as a spice and not give them tablespoons at a time however as it can cause upset tummies just like any other spice if too much is ingested at a time.

-You can however give your dog a treat flavored with cinnamon without worry.
+You can relax knowing that you can give your dog a treat flavored with cinnamon without worry though.

 Dog Cinnamon Roll Recipe – Homemade Cinnamon Bun Dog Biscuits